Lactic acidosis: Pathophysiology

 Glucose metabolism begins with glycolysis, in which the molecule is broken down into pyruvate in ten enzymatic steps.
 A significant proportion of pyruvate is converted into lactate (the blood lactate-to-pyruvate ratio is normally 10:1).
 The human metabolism produces about 20 mmol/kg of lactic acid every 24 hours.
 This happens predominantly in tissues (especially muscle) that have high levels of the "A" isoform of the enzyme lactate dehydrogenase (LDHA), which predominantly converts pyruvate into lactate.
 The lactate is carried by the bloodstream to other tissues where it is converted back to pyruvate by the "B" isoform of LDH (LDHB).
 Firstly there is gluconeogenesis in the liver (as well as the kidney and some other tissues), where lactate is converted into pyruvate and then into glucose; this is known as the Cori cycle.
 In addition, pyruvate generated from lactate can be oxidized to acetyl-CoA, which can enter the citric acid cycle to enable ATP production by oxidative phosphorylation.

 Elevations in lactate are either a consequence of increased production or of decreased metabolism.
-With regards to metabolism, this predominantly takes place in the liver (70%), which explains that lactate levels may be elevated in the setting of liver disease.
+With regard to metabolism, this predominantly takes place in the liver (70%), which explains that lactate levels may be elevated in the setting of liver disease.

 In "type A" lactic acidosis, the production of lactate is attributable to insufficient oxygen for aerobic metabolism.
 If there is no oxygen available for the parts of the glucose metabolism that require oxygen (citric acid cycle and oxidative phosphorylation), excess pyruvate will be converted in excess lactate.
 In "type B" lactic acidosis the lactate accumulates because there is a mismatch between glycolysis activity and the remainder of glucose metabolism.
 Examples are situations where the sympathetic nervous system is highly active (e.g. severe asthma).
 There is controversy as to whether elevated lactate in acute illness can be attributed to tissue hypoxia; there is limited empirical support for this theoretical notion.